Search for celebrities on Ancestry.com!Margaret Scott

 Merle Tatum, 83, was Past Matron of the Order of the Eastern Star, Paradise Chapter No. 549, Jewels Club, duel member of Biggs OES, Order of Del Oro Court No. 102, Order of the Amaranth, No. 102 Club, Daughters of the Nile, Social Order of Beauceant and a member of the Elks Wives Club of Paradise.

 She was born in Tulare to Richard and Ethel Jaynes.
-After living many years in the Bay area working as a retail clerk, she moved to Paradise in 1979, where she met and married George Robert Tatum.
+After living many years in the Bay area working as a retail clerk, she moved to Paradise in 1979, where she met and marriage George Robert Tatum.

 She was a tournament bridge player, domino player and enjoyed many arts and crafts.
 She was a world traveler as well as traveling locally with her RV club.
 Her hobby was collecting antiques, especially hatpins, hat holders, picture frames and furniture.